denoland/std/collections/README.md

 ### takeLastWhile

-Returns all elements in the given collection until the first element that does not match the given predicate.
+Starting from the last element, returns all elements in the given collection until the first element that does not match the given predicate.

 Example: